Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 clear bowls with ingredients for baby led weaning pancakes

-How to Make Baby Pancakes
+How to Make Pancakes for Baby

+This baby pancake recipe comes together in minutes, which I love when I have a grumpy baby or toddler.
 When we were deciding on 2 or 3 kids and went for our third, believe me, we had loads of these in the freezer!

 • Sweetpotato puree – You can get sweetpotato puree by scooping out the flesh of a sweetpotato.
 I usually microwave them for 6-8 minutes and then let them cool, save the skin for my dog and scoop out the flesh.
 You could also use canned sweetpotatoes, but try to use ones that aren’t sweetened with added sugars.